Quick Answer: Swift App Development Cost In 2026

 - Maintenance: dependency updates, OS changes, crash fixes, analytics reviews, support tooling, roadmap releases.

 If the team is still debating version-one scope, use the MVP Scope Builder before collecting fixed-price quotes.
 The cheapest estimate is often the one that removes low-confidence features before engineering starts.
+For broader context, compare this native iOS plan with the companion mobile app development cost guide.

 How NextPage Estimates Swift Apps